-Ganesh in the Hindu pantheon is one of the sons of Shiva and Parvati (with Skanda).
+Ganesh, in the Hindu pantheon is one of the sons of Shiva and Parvati (with Skanda).
 It symbolizes wealth, wisdom, luck

 Parvati, alone, longed for the long absences of Shiva: one day came to her the idea of modeling a son, to whom she gave life in the Ganges.
-She instructed him to guard her apartments and not let anyone in under any pretext.
+She instructed him to keep his apartments and not let anyone in under any pretext.
 Shiva, returning home, found a man outside his door: furious he beheaded him with his trident.
 Indignant Parvati demanded from the Gods that they bring her son back to life before the end of the day: the gods decided to cut off the head of the first newborn baby found who happened to be a baby elephant!

 Attributes and weapons

 The battle-ax is the symbolic weapon that triumphs over ignorance, over attachment.
 The hook